 - Past and future emotional distress.

-The loved ones or other representative of individuals who die as a result of a traumatic or anoxic brain injury may be able to recover for:
+The loved ones or other representatives of individuals who die as a result of a traumatic or anoxic brain injury may be able to recover for:

 - The deceased’s medical expenses;